Five of the seven injured in Hastings crash were children

 Five were children between the ages of 5 and 15, while two were women in their 30s.

-“Two are in a serious condition with one under 7 years old having been transferred to Starship Hospital last night and the other, under 10 years old, remaining in ICU,” the spokeswoman said in a statement.
+“Two are in a serious condition with one 12-year-old having been transferred to Starship Hospital last night and the other, under 10 years old, remaining in ICU,” the spokeswoman said in a statement.

 The other three children and the two women are all stable in the hospital.